 - the child’s income does not exceed the financial guidelines of the program

-- the child/youth is attending school, employed full-time or attending a full-time training program
+- the child or youth is attending school, employed full-time or attending a full-time training program

-- the child must be residing with the caregiver seven days per week
+- the child is residing with the caregiver 7 days per week

-- the parent/guardian who is unable or unwilling to provide care for their child may not be living in the same home as the caregiver
+- the parent or guardian who is unable or unwilling to provide care for their child may not be living in the same home as the caregiver

 - the caregiver does not live on-reserve (the Child Out of Parental Home Program is available for caregivers who live on-reserve)

 Biological and adoptive parents are not eligible to apply for the CYS benefits for their own children.

 Once approved, the amount of the benefits vary based on the age and income received on behalf of the child.